Ophthalmic Technician Schools

 Cuyahoga Community College has a 16-credit certificate course on ophthalmic medical assisting for students who are part of the allied health studies program and pursuing an associate’s degree in optical technology.
 Many students automatically receive the certificate as part of their studies without taking additional courses.

-Combining clinical experience and academic instruction under professional supervision, this program includes anatomy and physiology of the eye; introduction to fabrication principles; ophthalmic assisting directed practice; refractometry; advanced patient care; and introduction to patient care.
+This program combines clinical experience and academic instruction under professional supervision.
+It includes anatomy and physiology of the eye, an introduction to fabrication principles, ophthalmic assisting directed practice, refractometry, advanced patient care, and an introduction to patient care.

 Palm Beach State College offers an associate in science degree program in ophthalmic medical technology, preparing students for well-paid, high-demand careers working with eye surgeons and physicians to improve and evaluate people’s vision.
 This four-semester program’s competency-based curriculum consists of didactic classroom experiences, hands-on optical analysis, and specialized training in vision testing.
 Through extensive clinical internships, students develop technical proficiency, including hands-on training in the college’s state-of-the-art medical clinic.